danflanagan8/view-mode-path/view_mode_path/README.txt

    - Media reference fields can use the media thumbnail to open the field's node/media or the referenced media itself in a modal.
    - Entity Reference labels can open the referenced node/media in a modal.
+   - Image fields can open the content in a modal.
+The file itself cannot be opened in a modal.
+That functionality could be added by giving file entities a route and then editing view_mode_path_get_url.